Ogaday/Resources/dev/README.md

 ### remote-run.sh

 ``` $ ./remote-run.sh casepath genid solno remotehost ```
 for local path to the case "casepath", generation id "genid", solution number "solno", remote host name "remotehost".
-This
+This command copies the case files from the local path to the remote host to a default run directory via scp, and then calls run.sh as described above via ssh.